xonotic/xonotic/CONTRIBUTING.md

 # Code Style

-This should be approximately consistent with the [DarkPlaces style](https://gitlab.com/xonotic/darkplaces/-/blob/master/CONTRIBUTING.md).

 ### All code submitted should follow the Allman style for the most part.

 - In statements, the curly brace should be placed on the next line at the